British Dictionary — Forked by Marco A.G.Pinto

 In January 2015 I purchased an "Oxford Gold Account" to have a higher access in Oxford Dictionaries.

-I am also involved on several projects/hobbies with a specific jargon, which means I can test the words mentioned there.
-This way I have added some "special" words.
+I am also involved on several projects with a specific jargon having added some "special" words.

 I have been told to use scripts to update the dictionary, but I am adding the words with copy/paste after checking them in the dictionaries mentioned above.
-This takes longer and is harder but the results are much better and accurate.
+This is slower and harder, but the results are much better and accurate.

 Main difficulties developing this dictionary: